 Building Independence and Advocacy

-In this session, educators focus on long-term impact, empowering students to self-advocate, self-regulate, and take ownership of their learning and supports.
-This is especially important as students transition grades, classrooms, or schools.
+In this session, educators focus on helping students grow long-term skills like independence, self-advocacy, and self-regulation.
+These skills are especially important as students move into new grades, classrooms, or schools.
 Educators will reflect on student growth and identify ways to intentionally build independence into classroom routines and IEPs.

 Cartoon image of a girl with pink hair and a green scarf sitting cross legged.
 She is holding a note pad and thinking about what to write in it.
 Her cream colored dog is peeking out from behind her.